circlefin/buidl-wallet-contracts/docs/Smart_Contract_Signatures_Encoding.md

 ### Constant part

-{32-bytes signature verifier} -  padded address of the contract that implements the EIP-1271 interface to verify the signature
+{32-bytes signature verifier} -  zero-padded address of the contract that implements the EIP-1271 interface to verify the signature

 {32-bytes data position} - position of the start of the signature data (offset relative to the beginning of the signature data)